RossiVinicius/TypicalityOfContextuality/README.md

 ```

-In general, the functions `Parallel_Typicality` can be used in a similar way to directly estimate the typicality of contextuality for a given number of preparations and measurements over a finite number of iterations. `Parallel_Typicality_fixed` will assess the same ratio, but for a given number of random preparations and a fixed number of fixed and equally distributed projective measurements over the Bloch sphere.
+In general, the function `Parallel_Typicality` can be used in a similar way to directly estimate the typicality of contextuality for a given number of preparations and measurements over a finite number of iterations. `Parallel_Typicality_fixed` will assess the same ratio, but for a given number of random preparations and a fixed number of fixed and equally distributed projective measurements over the Bloch sphere.

-# Functions
+# Code structure
 The detailed description of each function is provided in the docstrings.
 The repository contains a single file `typicalityOfContextuality.py`, which is divided into 4 sections.
 ## Random sampling routines
 Routines employ functions from the `qutip` library to randomly generate Hilbert space vectors, density operators and unitary rotations.
 It also provides the equally distributed effects for `Parallel_Typicality_fixed`.